 So many people launch their first blog and 6 months later wonder why it’s not making any money.

-Often there’s a big mismatch between the blogging niche and the target income.
+✅ Often there’s a big mismatch between the blogging niche and the target income.
+Go through your 20 ideas one-by-one and work out how each idea will make money.

 Adverts – the ultimate passive income source…

 You see a lot of new bloggers try to make money from ads.
 Don’t get me wrong.
 I have nothing against making money from adverts.
+I love making money from adverts on my lifestyle blog.
 It’s the ultimate passive income source.

 At least that’s the theory.
-In reality to make a living from ads you need a ton of traffic.
-Around 100,000+ pageviews a month to make $1000 dollars.
-That needs a big potential audience and a fair bit of blogging know-how.
+In reality, to make a living from ads you need a ton of traffic.
+Around 60,000 to 100,000+ pageviews a month to make $1000 – $2000+ dollars.
+That takes a sizeable potential audience and a fair bit of blogging know-how.

 Going back to our example, gardening is one of those topics with a huge potential audience.
 Just don’t mess it up by talking about Megan and Harry, or how much you love cats.

 You can only pull off talking about different topics if they’re related.
-This blog talks about working from home and blogging to make money.
-There’s a big overlap and both topics interest my audience.
+My lifestyle blog talks about fitness and healthy eating.
+These topics are related and both interest my audience.

 Making money with a small niche.

 Simply Hatch doesn’t have a huge audience.
 Helping beginner bloggers doesn’t easily lend itself to high numbers of pageviews.
-My often neglected lifestyle blog attracts almost double the traffic I have on this site.
+It’s a smaller niche and extremely competitive.
+My often neglected lifestyle blog attracts way more traffic than I have on this site.

-There are two ways I make money on this blog; affiliate marketing and selling my own digital products in the form of ebooks and online courses.
+There are two ways I make money on this blog; affiliate marketing and selling my own digital products in the form of ebooks.

 Affiliate marketing… not all products are equal.